AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

 ![img][runkeeper-image]

 As you can see from the screenshots above, it gives you a lot of useful data and statistics.
-While running, the app gives you updates on your current distance, total time and pace, average pace.
+While running, the app gives you updates on your current distance, total time and pace, and average pace.
 You can create your own custom workouts there.
 I like to create interval training.
-You can follow your friends there and get updates when they complete their run.
+You can follow your friends and get updates when they complete their run.

 ## 5\.
 Dynamic and Static Stretches